First off, if your’e unfamiliar with what a tort is, read this.

-It is important to learn which type of tort you’ll be filing, as well as which type of injury you suffered (there are various types of both physical and non-physical injuries that are recognized by the courts), and then you will be able to assess damages, consider any forms of non-monetary relief you may be seeking, file a claim, and apply procedure.
+Next, it is important to learn which type of tort (listed below) you’ll be filing, as well as which type of physical and/or non-physical injury you suffered so that you will be able to properly assess damages and request appropriate form(s) of non-monetary (injunctive) relief prior to applying procedure.

 Types of Torts:

 Types of torts are categorized below.
 Some appear in more than one category.
 Clicking on any of the below terms will take you to the full definition; this page will remain open.

 General Terms Applicable to Various Types of Torts:

 Mass Tort – a civil wrong that injures many people.